niHonkage/DocsLearning/en/guides/management/manage-app.md

 ### Deleting Application

-If you want to remove an application, you can click "Delete" in the upper left corner of the application.
+If you want to remove an application, you can click "Delete" in the lower right corner of the application.

 {% hint style="info" %}
 ⚠️ The deletion of an application cannot be undone.
 All users will be unable to access your application, and all prompts, orchestration configurations, and logs within the application will be deleted.